-LAAFA will provide the needed general education courses required for the degree programs.
+General Education courses will need to be taken at an approved institution, as a requirement of the degree programs.
 Please see additional detailed information, listed below, regarding the transferability of courses completed at other institutions.

 Students must satisfy each of the following listed areas: